 Mark has been appointed two times as a delegate to the Judicial Conference of The United States Court of Appeals for the Sixth Circuit to represent the Northern District of Ohio, Western Division.

 Mark is a three-time recipient of the Toledo Bar Association’s Pro Bono Service Award.

-Mark is active in the community serving on many boards and commissions, including the Ohio Legal Assistance Foundation, the National Statuary Collection Commission, the Lucas County Mental Health Recovery Board, Kids Unlimited, Valentine Theater, and has been appointed by the President of the Ohio State Bar Association to a special task force regarding judicial elections in Ohio.
+Mark is active in the community serving on many boards and commissions, including the Ohio Legal Assistance Foundation, the National Statuary Collection Commission, Kids Unlimited, Valentine Theater, and the Great Lakes Maritime Museum.
+He has also been appointed by the President of the Ohio State Bar Association to a special task force regarding judicial elections in Ohio.